A survey of existing definitions of risk:

 - The Oxford English (Concise, Hardcover!) suggests: a chance or possibility of danger, loss, injury or other adverse consequences

-Further, if we lookup the wikipedia entry, the first sentence offers the following wording: Risk is the potential for uncontrolled loss of something of value.
-Immediately afterwards there is an entire section of various definitions:
+If we lookup the wikipedia entry, its first sentence offers the following wording: Risk is the potential for uncontrolled loss of something of value.
+Immediately afterwards there is an entire section of various incompatible and confusing definitions:

 - Risk is an influence affecting strategy caused by an incentive or condition that inhibits transformation to quality excellence(!)